LukeSmithxyz/based.cooking/src/rice.md

 # Rice

 Rice is easy to make in any pot.
 The simple use of different spices can change its use or what it accents.

+- ⏲ Prep time: 5 min
+- 🍳 Cook time: 20 min
+- 🍽 Servings: 4

 ## Ingredients

-- rice
+- Rice
 - [chicken stock](chicken-stock-bone-broth.html) (optional)
-- onion or garlic (optional)
+- Onion or garlic (optional)
-- lime and cilantro (optional, for a Mexican taste)
+- Lime and cilantro (optional, for a Mexican taste)

 ## Directions